20 essential new acts you need to see at The Great Escape 2023

 Where: Inn On The Square – Thursday, 1pm

-Why you should see them: Man/Woman/Chainsaw may be entering their first-ever The Great Escape as a virtually unknown entity, but they are sure to leave triumphant.
+Why you should see them: Man/Woman/Chainsaw may be entering their first-ever festival as a virtually unknown entity, but they are sure to leave triumphant.
 The seven-piece make music that is brash and brassy – “The drums they swing low / And the trumpets they go,” they repeat on ‘Any Given Sunday’, a wickedly funny nod to Jason Derulo’s ‘Trumpets’ – by mixing humour with conservatory-standard musicianship and feverish energy.
 Expect the unexpected.

 Festival anthem: ‘Any Given Sunday’ (SW)